-For real-time supplements submitted on or after October 1, 2002, FDA will assess the user fee in effect at the time of the submission (e.g., \$17,360 for FY 13).
-16
+For real-time supplements submitted on or after October 1, 2002, FDA will assess the user fee in effect at the time of the submission (e.g., \$21,753 for FY18).21

-H. 30-Day Notices
+G. 30-Day Notices

 Section 737(5) of the FD&C Act defines "30-day notice" as "a notice under section 515(d)(6) that is limited to a request to make modifications to manufacturing procedures or methods of manufacture affecting the safety and effectiveness of the device."
-1
+For more information on 30-day notices, see the guidance documents, "30-Day Notices, 135-Day Premarket Approval (PMA) Supplements and 75-Day Humanitarian Device Exemption (HDE) Supplements for Manufacturing Method or Process Changes"22 and "Modifications to Devices Subject to Premarket Approval (PMA) - The PMA Supplement Decision-Making Process."23

-For 30-day notices received on or after October 1, 2007, FDA will assess the user fee in effect at the time of the submission (e.g., \$3,968 for FY 13).
-18 If a 30-day notice is converted to a 135-day supplement, the user fee paid for the 30-day notice will not be refunded.
+For 30-day notices received on or after October 1, 2007, FDA will assess the user fee in effect at the time of the submission (e.g., \$4,972 for FY18).24 If a 30-day notice is converted to a 135-day supplement, the user fee paid for the 30-day notice will not be refunded.